 The gutter usually defines the empty space between facing pages of a book (inner margins).
 A less common use refers to the gap between two columns.

 Perhaps better known as ‘dust cover’, it wraps around the cover of a hardback printed book.
 Along the title and author of the book, it can feature illustrations, bibliographical information, a blurb and reviews from industry authorities.

 You probably noticed a centrefold in magazines or other multi-page publications.
 Thanks to saddle-stitch binding, the two pages in the middle can accommodate a large image without significant interruptions.
 Magazines can use portraits, posters, graphics or high-quality photos.

 Often depicted as a cross, the registration mark is printed outside the boundaries of the publication.
-It is a system employed in color printing to correlate overlapping colors on an image.
+It is a system employed in colour printing to correlate overlapping colours on an image.
 This ensures the outcome is printed cleanly, without fuzzy or blurred images.